mskilab-org/RSeqLib/README.md

 ## retrieve the contigs and align back to the reference
 gr = bwa[contigs(fermi)]

-## this result is a granges aligned to the fasta corresponding to the bwa object
+## this result is a granges aligned to the fasta corresponding to the bwa object above
 gr[1]

 ```